By collecting and analyzing patient data using wearable devices, Chugai will create new health indicators and provide new value to patients.

-Digital biomarkers are indexes that objectively visualizes the presence or absence of a disease and changes caused by treatment using data obtained from smartphones and wearable devices.
+Digital biomarkers (dBM) are indexes that objectively visualize the presence of a disease and changes caused by treatment using data obtained from digital devices and smartphones.
 Digital technology is expected to acquire and analyze data that cannot be obtained from conventional biomarkers*, so we can utilize them for daily medical practice as well as for drug research and development.

 Biomarkers*: Laboratory data such as vital signs, biochemical/blood test results, tumor markers, and diagnostic imaging data such as MRI and CT.
 They are used for both the diagnosis of diseases and predictions for treatment.